christiancadieux/boxcharts/README.md

 ![Alt text](images/snap1.gif "Optional title")

-With the aggregation level set to 34, the server only sends 34 boxes, each with information about 303 points: The graph is more readable, rendering is instantaneous, the outliers are still visible and it's easy to drill-dow.
+With the aggregation level set to 34, the server only sends 34 boxes, each with information about 303 points: The graph is more readable, rendering is instantaneous, the outliers are still visible and it's easy to drill-down.
 Outliers (min or max) are seen as long 'whiskers'.
 The height of each box represent the location of the middle 50% of the points in the box.
 The red line is the average and the black like (in the box) is the median.
 [Re-Generate] can be used to generate a different number of points on the server.

 ![Alt text](images/snap2.gif "Optional title")